mandeep/Mausoleum/README.rst

     def batch_create_tombs(names, size, password):
-        """Take a list of names and batch create tomb containers."""
+        """Take a list of names and batch create tombs."""

         for name in names:
             key = '{}.key' .format(name)